choonkending/reactGo/docs/deployment/aws/linux-ec2.md

-## Deploying To AWS

-Amazon AWS allows you access to a free tier of service for a year, so it is a great option if you are looking for a place to host your project and want to grow your Ops skills along with your dev skills.

-#### Sign Up

-The first thing you will need to do is sign up for an [account](https://aws.amazon.com/free/) - 🔒 remember to set up [multi factor authentication](https://aws.amazon.com/iam/details/mfa/) for increased security in your AWS environments!

-Amazon has a lot of options, but we will be focused on the simpler way for deploying - using EC2 - so navigate to the EC2 dashboard!

-**:information_source: What is EC2 ?**
+# Deploy to AWS EC2 with Linux AMI

+Interested in learning how to deploy our app to AWS EC2 with Linux AMI?
+Read on!
+Beware though, there's going to be a whole lot of :information_source: bits throughout - I wrote this doc not knowing anything about AWS.

+**:information_source: AMI**

+An Amazon Machine Image (AMI) provides the information required to launch an instance, which is a virtual server in the cloud.
+You specify an AMI when you launch an instance, and you can launch as many instances from the AMI as you need.

+The Amazon Linux AMI is a supported and maintained Linux image provided by AWS for use on AWS EC2.
+It is designed to provide a stable, secure, and high performance execution environment running on Amazon EC2.
+We decided to try the Amazon Linux AMI because it:
+- supports the latest EC2 type features
+- includes packages that easily integrate with AWS
+- provides security and maintainance updates by AWS

+**:information_source: EC2**

 Amazon Elastic Compute Cloud (EC2) is a web service which provides resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
 EC2 instances are located within a Virtual Private Cloud (VPC) that is a logically isolated network you control.
 Amazon VPC provides you with a number of network security tools you can use to control who can access your instances.

+# Instructions

+## Sign Up

+The first thing you will need to do is sign up for an [account](https://aws.amazon.com/free/) - 🔒 remember to set up [multi factor authentication](https://aws.amazon.com/iam/details/mfa/) for increased security in your AWS environments!

-#### Create an IAM User
+## Create an IAM User

 :information_source: IAM - Identity and Access Management

-🔒
-Lock away your AWS account (root) access keys because they provide **_unrestricted_** access to your AWS resources.
+🔒 Lock away your AWS account (root) access keys because they provide **_unrestricted_** access to your AWS resources.
 Create the IAM user with administrative permissions instead!
-All future interactions should be through the AWS account's users and their own keys instead of the root user
+All future interactions should be through the AWS account's users and their own keys instead of the root user.

-Do the following:

 1. Create an IAM user
   - Select **AWS Management Console access - with a password**